 Welcome to the web site of the Herefordshire Branch of The Campaign for Real Ale, the UK's only consumer group dedicated to independent breweries, traditional pubs and real ale.
 The branch area is the County of Herefordshire.

-ALL SET FOR BEER ON THE WYE X!
+ANOTHER BEER ON THE WYE SUCCESS!

 Prince Wins Pub of the Year